SiaFoundation/siad/modules/renter/README.md

    [workerfetchbackups.go](./workerfetchbackups.go)
  - Uploading a file [workerupload.go](./workerupload.go)

-##### Complexities
+##### Inbound Complexities
- - callQueueFetchBackupsJob() can be used to schedule a job to retrieve a list of backups from a host
+ - `callQueueDownloadChunk` can be used to schedule a job to participate in a chunk download
+   - `Renter.managedDistributeDownloadChunkToWorkers` will use this method to issue a brand new download project to all of the workers.
+   - `unfinishedDownloadChunk.managedCleanUp` will use this method to re-issue work to workers that are known to have passed on a job previously, but may be required now.
- - callQueueUploadChunk() can be used to schedule a job to participate in a chunk upload
+ - `callQueueFetchBackupsJob` can be used to schedule a job to retrieve a list of backups from a host
+   - `Renter.BackupsOnHost` will use this method to fetch a list of snapshot backups that are stored on a particular host.
- - callQueueDownloadChunk() can be used to schedule a job to participate in a chunk download
+ - `callQueueUploadChunk` can be used to schedule a job to participate in a chunk upload
+   - `Renter.managedDistributeChunkToWorkers` will use this method to distribute a brand new upload project to all of the workers.
+   - `unfinishedUploadChunk.managedNotifyStandbyWorkers` will use this method to re-issue work to workers that are known to have passed on a job previously, but may be required now.

+##### Outbound Complexities
- - managedPerformFetchBackupsJob() will use callDwonloadSnapshotTable() to fetch the list of backups from the host.
-The snapshot subsystem is responsible for defining what the list of backups looks like and how to actually fetch those backups from the host.
+ - `managedPerformFetchBackupsJob` will use `Renter.callDownloadSnapshotTable`
+   to fetch the list of backups from the host.
+The snapshot subsystem is responsible for defining what the list of backups looks like and how to fetch those backups from the host.

+*TODO*
+ - Fill out the explanation and the complexities related to the upload and download jobs.
+These should be organized such that the worker subsystem only handles the queueing and launching of jobs, and that the heavy lifting for the jobs occurs within the upload and download subsystems.
+Currently the worker subsystem handles much more than it should with regards to upload and download projects.

 ### Download Subsystem
 **Key Files**